For current COVID-19 information, see LegalHelpBC.ca

 The Supreme Court is the highest trial court in British Columbia.
-It hears civil cases over $35,000, family law cases involving divorce and custody, as well as serious criminal cases.
-The Supreme Court also hears appeals of Provincial Court cases.
+It hears civil cases over $35,000, family law cases involving divorce and adoption, as well as serious criminal cases.
+The Supreme Court also hears appeals of some Provincial Court cases.

 There are currently about 100 justices and masters that hear cases province wide.
 Supreme Court orders cannot be altered by the Provincial Court.
 Only the Court of Appeal for BC or the Supreme Court of Canada can modify or overturn the decisions of the Supreme Court of BC.

 In British Columbia, the court hierarchy has three levels, which consists of two trial courts and one appeal court.
 The first level, Provincial Court, is the broad base of the justice system, and as a trial court, it hears the vast majority of cases.
 In most criminal cases that go to the Supreme Court, a preliminary hearing is held in Provincial Court.

-The highest court in British Columba is the Court of Appeal, which hears appeals from the Supreme Court.
+The highest court in British Columbia is the Court of Appeal, which hears appeals from the Supreme Court.
 This court is exclusively an appellate court and does not hear trials.
 All courts in Canada must follow the decisions of the highest court in the land, the Supreme Court of Canada.
 Learn more about the Courts of BC.

 Civil cases in the Supreme Court of British Columbia usually involve claims exceeding $35,000.
 Claims of $5,000 or less are heard by the Civil Resolutions Tribunal (CRT), while claims between $5,001 and $35,000 are heard in the Provincial Court of British Columbia – at Small Claims Court.
 The Supreme Court also hears cases involving civil matters such as bankruptcy, personal injury claims and contract disputes, as well as judicial reviews of administrative tribunals like the Worker’s Compensation Board.
 Cases of libel, slander and malicious prosecution are also heard in this court.

 Typically, to start a civil claim, a plaintiff or petitioner files a Notice of Civil Claim or a Petition.
 The defendant or respondent must then reply in order to dispute the case.
 To learn more, see the Supreme Court Civil Guidebooks.